File IO in NodeJS

 node samples/file-io-example.js

 To start a program in NodeJS, you enter node in the terminal, followed by the relative path to the file that has your code in it.
-This starts the node runtime and tells it to execute the code in your file.
+This starts the node runtime and tells it to execute the JavaScript code in your program.

-Now look inside the samples folder, you should see a file named my-file.txt, which should include 'Hello World!' in it.
+Now look inside the samples folder, you should see a file named my-file.txt, which should should have the contents 'Hello World!' in it.

-You have just successly completed a file output operation (also known as 'writing' a file)!
+You have just successfully completed a file output operation (also known as 'writing' a file)!

 Now, about the code:

 The first line 'imports' the fs module so that you can use it in your script ('fs' stands for 'file system').
-This module is an object which includes methods that do file IO operations.
+This module is included with NodeJS, and it's an object that have various methods for doing file IO operations.

 In NodeJS, you can call the require() function to import a module.